 But do you find this a difficult plant to grow in your home?

-How difficult a plant do you find this?
-I know many people who struggle to keep it alive so I hope these instructions will help you to succeed with this lovely houseplant.
+I know that many people struggle to keep Calathea crocata Tassmania alive.
+I've spoken in person to so many of you.
+So I hope that these instructions will help you to succeed with this lovely houseplant.

 Light and Temperature

 - Keep it away from strong sunlight.
 Subsequently it prefers light shade in the summer months and brighter light during the wintertime.
 Strong sunlight spoils the vibrancy of its leaves and fades them.

 - Keep the plant warm with a minimum temperature of 16 °C /60 °F. Furthermore it hates draughts.